 Some of these plants have incredibly fast growth rates, but others will only enjoy solid medium growth rates.
 Either way, you can rest assured that hibiscus plants aren’t supposed to be slow-growing plants.

-If your hibiscus plant isn’t growing as fast as you’d expect it to, then you might be doing something wrong.
+If your hibiscus isn’t growing as fast as you’d expect it to, you might be doing something wrong.
 There are situations where hibiscus plants will grow more slowly due to a lack of sunlight.

 Hibiscus plants are also going to grow much more slowly in partial shade than they would in full sunlight.
-Full sunlight is the recommended way to go for hibiscus plants so that they can grow strong.
+Full sunlight is the recommended way to go for these plants so that they can grow strong.

 The only caveat to this is that non-tropical hibiscus plants might have issues with extreme heat.
-If you live in a very hot climate, then you might need to shade your plants during the hottest parts of the day during the summer months.
+If you live in a very hot climate, you might need to shade your plants during the hottest parts of the day during the summer months.

 This isn’t necessarily a typical problem, but it is something to keep in mind.
 Those who live in certain parts of the southern United States might need to be careful, but most people will be fine just keeping hibiscus plants in full sun.